 Of course, not all associate degrees lead to high salaries.
-An associate degree in Early Childhood Education usually leads to low salary potential.
-(Interestingly, that subject is the lowest-paying bachelor's degree major on our list of bachelor's degrees by salary potential as well.)
-That said, nearly 80 percent of people who earn an associate degree in early childhood education do say that their jobs make the world a better place.
+An early childhood education program usually leads to low salary potential, but most graduates do say that their jobs make the world a better place.

 So if you are short on time, want to get your career started quickly or just don’t think a four-year school is right for you, one of the associate degree options on this list may be a smart choice.